v1605/zaparoo-esp32-pn532-fork/README.md

 The goal of this project is to launch a game via the [TapTo Service](https://github.com/TapToCommunity/tapto) on the a Mister over Wifi.
 It should work with any Ardunio compatible board but only Esp32 models are official supported.

-As of now, this code should be considered alpha, as it is not using the TapTo api.
-Instead it parses the game from the TapTo card and launches via the [Mister Remote](https://github.com/wizzomafizzo/mrext?tab=readme-ov-file#remote).
-Once TapTo 2.0 is released, I plan on revisiting and using that latest api.
+As of now, this code should be considered alpha, as it is not using the TapTo 2.0 api (instead using v1 endpoints).
+Once TapTo 2.0 is released I will rework the api calls.

 ## Required Parts
 * An Esp32
 * A MFRC522

 ## Required Libaries
-* ArduinoJson
+* ArduinoJson (future TapTo 2.0)
+* UrlEncode
 * MFRC55
 * ESP8266Audio
 * [NDEF](https://github.com/don/NDEF/tree/master)